kpodsiadlo7/Bank-Microservice-App/README.md

 # Available

 ### *Credit Logic
-* Before taking credit we have to fill proposal
+* Before taking credit we need to fill proposal
 * There are several simple validation e.g. if commission is more than we have money on account we can't approve a credit proposal, also if we already have that kind of credit in our account